Interdisciplinary Social Research Ph.D.

 Academic references are required.
 Links for your referees to submit an online reference will be sent directly to the referees you have provided on your application.
 We recommend you contact your referees prior to submitting an application to confirm their availability and contact information.
 If your referee does not receive the link, you can suggest that your referee check their junk email folder and email setting.
 The email may have unintentionally been blocked by their email server.

 Proof of English Language Proficiency

 Proficiency in English usage, both written and oral, is essential to pursue graduate studies at Trent University.
 It is required for applicants to demonstrate an adequate level of English proficiency, regardless of their citizenship status or country of origin.
-Applicants who completed two or more years of post-secondary education at a university in Australia, Ireland, New Zealand, United Kingdom, and the USA are exempt from this requirement.
+Applicants who completed two or more years of post-secondary education at a university in Canada, Australia, Ireland, New Zealand, United Kingdom, and the USA are exempt from this requirement.
 If you have completed two or more years of post-secondary education at a university where the primary language of instruction is English, the School of Graduate Studies is prepared to consider alternate proof of English language proficiency.